cosmos/sdk-tutorials/academy/xl-cosmjs/multi-msg.md

 <HighlightBox type="info">

-To learn how to make your own types for your own blockchain project, head to [Create my own CosmJS objects](TODO).
+To learn how to make your own types for your own blockchain project, head to [Create my own CosmJS objects](./create-custom.md).

 </HighlightBox>

 ## Multiple token transfer messages

-From here, you can add an extra message for a token transfer from Alice to someone else:
+From here, you add an extra message for a token transfer from Alice to someone else:

 ```typescript
 const result = await signingClient.signAndBroadcast(